theAayushbajaj/mcgill_fiam/05-Asset_Allocation/strategy_1/1-description.md

-This strat is the once with HRP, The one we submitted at the first phase
+This strat is the one with HRP, The one we submitted at the first phase.